 We store your Executed Code to better understand your learning progress, both individually and aggregated for semantic and statistical analysis.
 Previously Executed Code is not currently visible to you and/or your Verified Teachers, but it may be in the future.

-- Submitted Code: we store Code that you submit for testing when you click Mark (or a synonym).
+Submitted Code: we store Code that you submit when you click Mark (or a synonym).
 We store which problem the Code is associated with, the date and time of the submission, and the number of submissions you have made for each problem.

 We also store the response from our automated marking system, which may include whether your Code passed or failed a particular test case, the expected and actual behaviour of your Code, any further analysis or provided hints for your Code, and the number of points awarded.